-These days, more and more customers are using mobile to shop online (so called m-commerce).
-According to Collinson Latitude, the m-commerce market is expected to triple in size within the next 4 years, far surpassing desktop based ecommerce as a method of shopping.
+These days, more and more customers are using mobile to shop online (so-called m-commerce).
+According to Collinson Latitude, the m-commerce market is expected to triple in size within the next four years, surpassing desktop-based eCommerce as a method of shopping.

 It cannot be stressed enough.
-Online businesses, by nature, are there to be efficient quick and allow their customers to make transactions whilst travelling.
-So it’s really important to make sure customers can easily access your website on their smart phones.
+Online businesses, by nature, are there to be efficient quick and allow their customers to make transactions whilst traveling.
+So it’s essential to make sure customers can easily access your website on their smartphones.

 - Font and Button size:

 Font size should ideally be 14px.
-This allows customers using their phones to read the information more easily without having to constantly zoom in.
+This allows customers to use their phones to read the information more easily without constantly zooming in.
 Always go for large clear buttons.
-Particularly on mobile phones which have smaller screens than laptops or computers, a clear direction such as ‘Pay Here’ on a large button is much easier to use than lots of confusing links.
+Particularly on mobile phones with smaller screens than laptops or computers, a clear direction such as ‘Pay Here’ on a large button is much easier to use than lots of confusing links.

 Consider creating an app for your online business to create an easy way for mobile phone users to shop.
-They are ideal for mobile phones but also are another way of building helpful data on customer shopping habits and profiles.
+They are ideal for mobile phones and are another way of building helpful data on customer shopping habits and profiles.